No More Mr. Nice Guy! Gregory Peck Swaggers to a DUEL IN THE SUN

 Poor Jennifer Jones never stands a chance.

 To be fair, she was doomed before the movie even started.
-After Teresa Wright bowed out due to what may have been the luckiest pregnancy in the history of film, Jones was (mis)cast by her lover, David O. Selznick, as “half-breed” Pearl Chavez.
+After Teresa Wright bowed out due to what may have been the most fortuitous pregnancy this side of the Virgin Mary, Jones was (mis)cast by her lover, David O. Selznick, as “half-breed” Pearl Chavez.
 Breathlessly snarling from behind hundreds of layers of Coppertone, she leaves you longing for the dramatic realism of John Wayne as Genghis Khan.

 After her father (Herbert Marshall) is hanged for shooting his wife and her lover, Pearl packs up her vast wardrobe of oddly form-fitting peasant dresses and goes off to live with distant relatives: the evil Senator Jackson McCanles (Lionel Barrymore), his stoic wife Laura Belle (Lillian Gish), and their polar-opposite sons, Lewt and Jesse (Cotten at his most earnest and adorable).
 Almost at once, Pearl upends the whole household: the Senator hates her, Laura Belle dotes on her, Jesse wants to rescue her and Lewt just plain wants her.
 And he gets her so emphatically that the studio censors were sent scrambling for their scissors.